Introduction

 Why Asynchronous Programming Matters

-Understanding Promises
+Understanding Promises in JavaScript

-Basic Structure of a Promise:
+Basic Structure of a Promise

 const myPromise = new Promise((resolve, reject) => {

-let success = true;
+let success = true; // Change this to false to test rejection

 if (success) {